Gunman-Contracts-modders/gunman-contracts-modders.github.io/docs/game/anbgamelogic.md

 :   Postfix

 Usage example
-:   Play an impact effect from the direction of the attacker, seen from the player's camera.
-Skipped when there is no attacker.
+:   Play an impact effect from the direction of the attacker.

 Not used
 :   `type`, `dmg`